(Editor's Note: The following is an excerpt from the late Dr. Neihof's last book which you can order HERE)

 Television moguls, Hollywood producers, actors, politicians, preachers, and now judges find themselves in the crosshairs of exposure.

-Our culture has embraced a neo-Marxist social justice revolution which deconstructs every living obstacle for its agenda of revolution.
-No member of the bourgeois escapes the postmodern, politically correct sword of judgment and character assassination.
+In the current secular social justice revolution, no member of the bourgeois escapes the postmodern, politically-correct sword of judgment and character assassination.
 The power-wielding are labeled corrupt simply because they wield power, whether elected, conferred, or earned.
-The powerful are beyond redemption because they are powerful.
+The powerful are beyond redemption simply because they are powerful.
 The proletariat must overthrow them through revolution.

-The neo-Marxist atheism insists, “There is no God.
+The modern is increasingly comfortable with “There is no God.
 There is no Redeemer.
 There is no Savior.
 There is only corrupt bourgeois power, and it must be overthrown.
 Power to the people.”

 How different the situation is with people who possess the hopeful optimism of a living faith in a living Lord.
 We believe in the potential of God’s grace to transform a person.

 Faith abandons the hopeless edict, “People never change,” in favor of the optimism of transformation through the grace of God through our Lord Jesus Christ.

 Because we have a Redeemer.
 We have a living Savior.
 And we believe in the power of His grace to transform humanity from sin to holiness, from wickedness to righteousness, from worthlessness to worth.
 We have witnessed this miraculous transformation in ourselves and in others.

 We testify to believing that no one is beyond redemption because we have a Redeemer who died on a cross and was raised to eternal life on the third day.
 We affirm that He ascended into heaven and is seated at the right hand of His Father, the Lord of the Universe.
 His name is Jesus Christ, and He is praying for your transformation and for mine.

 People can change because God can change them.